dennisXZX/web-developer-notes/Git.md

 ### git cherry-pick

-We can choose a commit from one branch and apply it onto another by `git cherry-pick`.
+We can choose a commit from one branch and apply it onto another by using `git cherry-pick`.

 Make sure you are on the branch you want to apply the commit to, then run `git cherry-pick <commit-hash>`.